zuozhenggh/learning-library/developer-library/mysql-nodejs/frontend/frontend.md

 Since this time the `amount` by which we raise, is sent as part of the HTTP request body, therefore we receive it as `input`.

-When configuring the route also make sure to use the `PPATCH`method.
+When configuring the route also make sure to use the `PATCH`method.
 Other than that it is similar to previous cases:

 | Setting     | Value            |
 | ----------- | ---------------- |